ECOPREACHER

 Ecological Stations of the Cross as a way to process eco-anxiety and eco-grief

-I’ve been working with the BTS Center and Creation Justice Ministries to host an EcoPreacher Cohort that gathers preachers monthly online for education, encouragement, and support for preaching about environmental issues.
-In our intake survey of the nearly 100 participants, 78% said that exploring their own eco-anxiety and eco-grief was either a “high” or “medium” priority.
+I’ve been working with the BTS Center and Creation Justice Ministries to host the EcoPreacher Cohort.
+This is a monthly online gathering of preachers for education, encouragement, and to address environmental issues in sermons.
+Nine in ten participants say that exploring their own eco-anxiety and eco-grief is either a “high” or “medium” priority.
 As species extinction, habitat loss, deforestation, and catastrophic weather events increase every year, feelings of loss and grief become more acute.

-One way that the church can help process these feelings is by creating rituals for eco-lament, such as funerals for trees, remembering extinct species on All Saints Day, and offering prayers for those who protest environmental devastation.
+One way that the church can help process these feelings is by creating rituals for eco-lament, such as funerals for trees and remembering extinct species on All Saints Day.
+We can also offer blessings for those who protest environmental devastation.
 The Ecological Stations of the Cross is one of these rituals.

 cross